MinchinWeb/openttd-progressive-rail/readme.txt

 Licence
 -------------------------------------------------------------------------------
-The Prgressive Rail Set is licensed under a Creative Commons-Attribution 3.0
+The Progressive Rail Set is licensed under a Creative Commons-Attribution 3.0
     licence.

 <!-- This file looks best when rendered as Markdown -->